russtoku/test-mail-server/README.md

 <a id="virtual_env"></a>
 ## Creating a virtual environment

-You can do it your way but I suggest using [`uv`](https://docs.astral.sh/uv/).
+I suggest using [`uv`](https://docs.astral.sh/uv/) but you can do it your own way.

-Use `uv` to install the version of Python you want to use.
-Configure it to use the Python package that Astral builds to avoid the quirks and idosyncracies of Python packages from other package managers (Homebrew on macOS, Linux package managers, etc.).
+Use `uv` to install the version of Python you want to use by configuring it to use the Python package that Astral builds.
+This avoids the quirks and idosyncracies of Python packages from other package managers (Homebrew on macOS, Linux package managers, etc.).

 After wasting a couple of days trying figure out why this code no longer worked, I discovered that the virtual environment created from another package manager's Python package was the problem.
-Changing to a virtual environment using Astral's Python package solved it.
+Changing the virtual environment to one created using Astral's Python package solved it.

 Create a virtual environment for a project in the working directory where you'll be doing your coding and testing.
 Activate it and go.